PepperDev/micro-container/README.md

         application base dir default to "/var/lib/microcontainer/default"
-    if application name is empty or "/var/lib/microcontainer/app-${name}" if application name is given, used only to compute upperdir and workdir
+    if application name is empty or "/var/lib/microcontainer/app-${name}" if application name is given, used only to compute upperdir and workdir if no custom upperdir is given and if lowerdir is a parent directory in the same filesystem, it will generate a 10G ext4 image at "/var/lib/microcontainer.img" that will be mounted at "/var/lib/microcontainer-local" and it will be used as base for the application name instead

     -C
         unshare cgroup